asad-zaman/argusoft-emcare/README.md

     IBM Watson® Language Translator translates text from one language to another.
 ### Steps for IBM configuration
     1. Go to the https://cloud.ibm.com/login?state=/catalog/services/language-translator and make Sign-in or Sign-up.
-    2. Make New Service for project
+    2. Make new service for project
     3. Get access-key from the service console.
 ***

 ## **Twilio**
 ### What Is Twilio?
     Twilio is using for global communication.
     Currently we are using SMS service for Em Care system to communicate with user.
 ### Steps for Twilio configuration
     1. Go to the https://www.twilio.com/login and make Sign-in or Sign-Up.
     2. Make New SMS Service for project